Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [sengine.info](https://www.sengine.info/): only shows domains, not individual pages.
 Developed by netEstate GmbH, which specializes in content extraction for inprints and job ads.
 Also has a German-only version available.
 - [Meorca](https://meorca.com/): a search engine that claims not to "index pornography or illegal content websites".
 It also features a public blog with a marketplace and free games.
 Allows submitting URLs, but requires a full name, email, phone number, and "business name" to do so.
 Discovered in the seirdy.one access logs.
 - [Infotiger](https://alpha.infotiger.com/): A small index that seems to find relevant results.
 It allows site submission for English and German pages.
 It also features a "similarity" search to query pages similar to a given link, with mixed results.
-- [search.tl](http://www.search.tl/): Generalist search for one <abbr title="top-level domain">TLD</abbr> at a time (defaults to .com).
-I'm not sure why you'd want to always limit your searches to a single TLD, but now you can.[^9] There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
-For example, to search .org sites, append `&tld=org` to the URL.
-It seems to be connected to [Amidalla](http://www.amidalla.de/), but Amidalla doesn't seem to currently be operational.
-Amidalla allows users to manually add URLs to its index and directory; I have yet to see if doing so impacts search.tl results.
 - [Kozmonavt](https://kozmonavt.ml/): Has a small index of almost 5 million sites.
 If I want to find the website for a certain project, Kozmonavt works well (provided its index has crawled said website).
 It works poorly for learning things and finding general information.
 I cannot recommend it for anything serious since it lacks contact information, a privacy policy, or any other information about the org/people who made it.
 Discovered in the seirdy.one access logs.
 - [Burf.co](https://burf.co/): Very small index, but seems fine at ranking more relevant results higher.
 Allows site submission without any extra steps.
 - [Entfer](https://entfer.com/): a newcomer that lets registered users upvote/downvote search results to customize ranking.
 Doesn't offer much information on who made it.
 Its index is small, but it does seem to return results related to the query.